-We understand that there are in excess of 300,000 trips on the sleepers each year.
-Total operating costs of \pounds 21 millions + access charges to Network Rail may mean that average cost per passenger is around £100.
-It may therefore be the case that subsidy per passenger could be relatively small and the sleeper service must continue to be part of the ScotRail franchise (or as a separate franchise).
+We understand that there are around 300,000 trips on the sleepers each year.
+Total operating costs of £21 millions + access charges to Network Rail may mean that average cost per passenger is around £100.
+It would therefore not seem unreasonable that there could be opportunities to make a near commercial service out of the sleepers, or at least only requiring a relatively modest subsidy.

+We therefore strongly believe that the sleeper service should continue to be specified in the ScotRail (or a separate) franchise.